Statistics Notebook

 print(f"n={n:5d} CI width: {ci[1]-ci[0]:.1f}")

-CI width shrinks with √n — quadrupling sample size halves the CI width.
+The CI width shrinks with √n.
+Quadrupling the sample size cuts the CI width in half.

 p-value vs Confidence Interval